traels/mus_api_doc/source/index.html.md

 If you are still using API v2 please consider upgrading. <a href="/v2.html">Documentation for Musskema.dk API v2 can be found here!</a>

+## What the API can do

+**You can use the API in 2 ways:**

+ * creating and updating users and employees - this is the minimum
+ * create organisation structure and place employees in teams - this is optional, without this organisation is created from within Musskame.dk

+**Then there are a few addons:**

+ * create and delete sickness absense - if your employees are registred as sick in another system you can have the status transfered to Musskema.dk to start a sickness absense dialog
+ * WPA organisation - the workplace assesment is using a organisational structure of its own, it is possible to enable access to this structure from API, to manage departments and teams in WPA.
+The API endpoints are the same as for creating the main organisation.

 ## One-way sync

 We have simplified the world a bit by only allowing one-way syncronisation.
 When you enable API sync for a part of Musskema.dk that part will no longer be available to users on the site.
 If you setup syncronisation of employees then employees will no longer be able to change name, username or other profile data.